Humanities and Social Sciences

 Preference is given to students doing a major or minor in the given subject.

-If you're applying for production courses in Theatre and Film, you are required to enrol online before 1 December of the year prior to study and to complete any separate application forms required by the programmes.
+If you're applying for production courses in Theatre and Film, you are required to enrol online before 1 December of the year prior to study.
+You will need to complete any separate application forms required by the relevant programme.

 You'll be selected on the basis of academic merit.

-You'll be selected on the basis of relevance of your undergraduate programme, personal motivation and commitment, as demonstrated in an interview and academic merit.
+You'll be selected on the basis of relevance of your undergraduate programme of study, personal motivation and commitment, as demonstrated in an interview, and academic merit.

-Selection is based on evidence of creative ability, academic merit and enrolment in the Film Honours or Master of Fine Arts (Creative Practice) programme.
+Selection is based on evidence of creative ability, academic merit, and enrolment in the Film Honours programme or the Master of Fine Arts (Creative Practice).

-The enrolment deadline for this course is the Monday of the week prior to the beginning of classes in Trimester 1, and selection is through an interview process.
+The enrolment deadline for this course is the Monday of the week prior to the beginning of classes in Trimester 1.
+Selection is through an interview process.

 Selection is through an interview process.
 You will be asked to answer additional questions and provide additional information when you enrol online.